 Overall Vasque’s Talus UltraDry is a perfect light to medium-duty hiking boot with the ability to also be used for light backpacking.
 The boot is visually very appealing thanks to the leather construction, which makes it stand out against so many other boots on the market.

-It is especially ideal for women who are struggling to find a gender-specific boots that will properly support and hug their feet.
+It is especially ideal for women who are struggling to find gender-specific boots that will properly support and hug their feet.
 Those with very wide feet, particularly men, will be happy that these boots come in a variety of widths rather than just the two or three options so often seen.

 If you are new to hiking or light backpacking you will find that the Talus is going to set you up for success right from the start.
 Unlike many other boots recommended to novice hikers, you don’t need to worry about these being a wasted investment because they give out after a year of heavy use.

-Long-time hikers and backpackers will also be equally pleased with this model if they are looking to replace their current boots or simply looking for a lighter duty boot for day hikes with family or friend.
+Long-time hikers and backpackers will also be equally pleased with this model if they are looking to replace their current boots or simply looking for a lighter duty boot for day hikes with family or friends.

 There is a reason Vasque is such a trusted outdoor gear brand.
 The Talus UltraDry is a great example of craftsmanship, comfort, and durability all wrapped into one package.